Top 5 WordPress Plugins to Speed Up Websites in 2023

 WordPress is one of the most popular content management systems in existence.
-It is used frequently by businesses to create and maintain websites offering information, and services.
-As per research by Kinsta, 37% of websites on the internet are built using WordPress.
-This is quite significant, compared to competitors like Wix (1.6%) and Joomla’s (2.6%) global website shares respectively.
+Businesses use it frequently to create and maintain websites offering information and services.

 This article delves into how WordPress users can accelerate their websites by leveraging speed optimization plugins in WordPress.